Adoxa moschatellina: Habitat and ecology

 Moschatel grows in woodland and scrub, typically in places with fairly light shade, such as the edges of paths or alongside streams and rivers.
 Its Ellenberg values in Britain are L = 4, F = 5, R = 6, N = 5, and S = 0, which show that it favours lower than average levels of light and nutrients, and higher than average moisture and alkalinity.
 It is found in deciduous woods under ash, pedunculate oak, sessile oak, hornbeam or beech trees, typically towards the bottom of any slope, where the soil is damper and more base-rich, amongst dog's mercury and wood anemone.
 This habitat is, under the British National Vegetation Classification, considered to be ash wood, W8 in the lowlands and W9 in the uplands.
 It is also recorded in elder scrub (W6d) along riverbanks.
 In the Scottish Highlands and Snowdonia, it occurs in juniper scrub (W19), and in shady nooks amongst boulders in upland heaths and pillow lavas (on Cadair Idris).

 It is a spring-flowering species which dies back after flowering in May or June.
 The seeds are deposited on the ground close to the parent plant, thus limiting its ability to spread.
 This lack of dispersal capacity helps to account for it being largely restricted to ancient woodland, although it is known to establish well in new sites if transported there manually.
 Spread is more facilitated more by the rhizomes and stolons than by seed production.

 In Scotland it is recorded as high as 1065 m on Ben Lawers, and in England up to 760 m at Knock Fell.

 The rather plain flowers are pollinated by flies and nocturnal moths which do not rely on colour to pollinate plants.

 The seed leaves are simple and almost circular.

 Insect associations with moschatel appear to be rare.
 The larvae of two species of sawfly are known to feed on this plant in Britain: Paracharactus gracilicornis (Zaddach, 1859) and Sciapteryx consobrina (Klug, 1816).

-In Europe, moschatel is often infected with the smut Puccinia adoxae R. Hedw., which produces small black telia (blisters) on the stems and leaves.
+In Europe, moschatel is often infected with the rust Puccinia adoxae R. Hedw., which produces small black telia (blisters) on the stems and leaves.
 Puccinia albescens (Grev.)
 Plowr. and P. argentata (Schultz) G. Winter (syn.
 P. impatientis) make whitish galls as well as black telia.
 More rarely, it can be parasitized by Melanotaenium adoxae, which produces yellow-white blisters.